RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

   - Kruger v Commonwealth (Stolen Generation case) (1997) 190 CLR 1
     - Facts
       - the validity of several provisions of the Aboriginals Ordinance 1918 (NT) was challenged
-      - Section 16 of that Ordinance provided that the Chief Protector (the legal guardian of all Aboriginal people in the Northern Territory) could order the compulsory detention of any Aborigine “or half-caste” on an Aboriginal reserve or within an Aboriginal institution
+      - Section 16 of that Ordinance provided that the Chief Protector (the legal guardian of all Aboriginal people in the Northern Territory) could order the compulsory detention of any Aborigine "or half-caste" on an Aboriginal reserve or within an Aboriginal institution
     - Held
       - It was argued, inter alia, that s 16 invalidly bestowed judicial power on the Chief Protector, plainly a non-judicial body.
       - Three of the six sitting Justices found that the doctrine of separation of powers did not apply in the Territories (see [6.175]).